itsui/sd-webui-infolk-prompt-comment/README.txt

 If you encounter any issues with the extension or have suggestions for improvements, please open an issue on this repository.
 Contributions are also welcome.

+To install go to the Automatic1111 UI >  extensions tab > install from url and add the github url